Table of Contents

 Yarrow leaves have been used to cure wounded warriors on numerous battlefields, earning it the titles “soldier's woundwort” and “warrior herb.”
 Yarrow was utilized in ancient China to revitalize the mental forces of spirituality.

 It was also believed to balance yin and yang energy, uniting heaven and earth.
-During the I-Ching dynasty, the Chinese employed yarrow stems as a divination instrument.
+The Chinese employed yarrow stems as a divination instrument during the I-Ching dynasty.

 Medical Uses Of Yarrow

 It's simple to create a yarrow oil infusion that can be used to treat bruises, inflamed muscles, and cuts.

 In some circumstances, its astringent and anti-inflammatory properties may help to lessen varicose vein swelling.

 You only need to crush up some dried leaves and flowers, put them in a glass jar, and then cover them with carrier oil in a 1:4 ratio—one part dried plant material to four parts oil.

 You can use any premium neutral carrier oil of your choice, but I recommend cold-pressed extra virgin olive oil because it is readily available and reasonably priced.